Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation of a conserved scalar order parameter

-The microphase separated state (i) at $\sigma_{\rm cw}>0$ can exist only at sufficiently high global densities $\phi_0$, such that $\phi_{BL}<\phi_0\lesssim\phi_2$ (see Fig.~\ref{fig:phi+-}).
-For $\phi_1<\phi_0<\phi_{BL}$, one observes bubbly phase separation (state (ii)).
-Here the system develops two macroscopic regions, the first filled by a homogeneous vapour phase and the second with a microphase separated state of type (i) at mean density $\phi_{BL}$~\cite{tjhung2018cluster,fausti2023}.
-Simulations performed in a slab geometry have shown that the mean densities within each macroscopic region are independent both of $\phi_0$ and of system size, as is the bubble size distribution in the type (i) region; see Fig.~\ref{fig:statistical-BPS} and~\cite{fausti2021phase,fausti2023}.
-Thus state (iii) can indeed be viewed as a macroscopic phase separation between state (i) and excess vapour.
+The microphase separated state $\mu PS_1$ at $\sigma_{\rm cw}>0$ can exist only at sufficiently high global densities $\phi_0$, such that $\phi_{BL}<\phi_0\lesssim\phi_2$ (see Fig.~\ref{fig:phi+-}).
+The value of $\phi_{BL}$ was found to depend on the noise level $D$, with $\phi_{BL}\gtrsim (\phi_1+\phi_2)/2$ for all simulations so far performed.
+For $\phi_1<\phi_0<\phi_{BL}$, one observes bubbly phase separation ($BPS$).
+Here the system develops two macroscopic regions, the first filled by a homogeneous vapour phase and the second with a microphase separated state of type $\mu PS_1$ at mean density $\phi_{BL}$~\cite{tjhung2018cluster,fausti2023}.
+Simulations performed in a slab geometry have shown that the mean densities within each macroscopic region are independent both of $\phi_0$ and of system size, as is the bubble size distribution in the microphase separated region; see Fig.~\ref{fig:statistical-BPS} and~\cite{fausti2021phase,fausti2023}.
+Thus state $BPS$ can indeed be viewed as a macroscopic phase separation between $\mu PS_1$ at density $\phi_{BL}$ and excess vapour.
 (This resembles `emulsification failure' in the passive context~\cite{sear2001emulsification} and/or the coexistence of periodic and homogeneous solutions in the conservative Swift-Hohenberg equation~\cite{thiele2013localized}).
-The value of $\phi_{BL}$ was found to depend on the noise level $D$, with $\phi_{BL}\gtrsim (\phi_1+\phi_2)/2$ for all simulations so far performed.
-An analytic understanding of these outcomes remains lacking.